 New to Yoga?
 We were once too!

-With 100+ classes per week for all ages + levels of fitness, we have just the class for you!
-Take advantage of our Free Intro to Yoga Workshop if you are new to the practice or our Month of Unlimited Yoga Special if you are new to us.
+With 70+ classes per week for all ages + levels of fitness, we have just the class for you!
+Take advantage of our Free Intro to Yoga Workshop if you are new to the practice or our Week of Unlimited Streaming Special if you are new to us.

 Benefits of Yoga

 Every day, more and more people are discovering the benefits of yoga.
 From improved health to being more resilient in the face of all life’s challenges, yoga classes have been shown to help the body and mind become stronger while allowing the individual to attain a more balanced and relaxed state of being.
 The benefits of yoga fitness are expanding, and many scientific medical studies now prove the health benefits of breathing + asana (postures).

 Yoga classes often include a combination of meditation and breathing.
 These meditation techniques help to quiet the busy mind while the deep breathing techniques focus the mind on the breath.
 Even beginners tend to feel less stressed and more relaxed after their first yoga class.
 Many yoga practitioners also find it helpful just knowing that they are taking time out of their day to do something for their well-being, body and mind.

 A regular yoga fitness practice has been shown to improve strength and increase endurance benefits.
 Certain postures focus on specific muscle groups like upper body, core, legs or back.
 Based on the sequence in a yoga class, all of the major muscle groups can be engaged with while having a focus on a specific area.
 When practiced correctly, nearly all poses build core strength in the deep abdominal muscles, and burn calories while increasing cardiovascular health.